Audio description: FCC involvement

-ABC, along with sister network Disney Channel has since added audio description to some of their programming (with a commensurate decline in Spanish-dubbed programming, though the ATSC standard allows more audio channels), but does not contract any of their shows to be described by the Media Access Group, instead going with commercial providers CaptionMax and Audio Eyes.
-Some special programming such as Toy Story of Terror! and Toy Story That Time Forgot is described by the Media Access Group under existing contracts with Walt Disney Pictures.
-NBC and their associated cable networks, along with outside productions by Universal Television such as Brooklyn Nine-Nine and The Mindy Project, solely use CaptionMax for description services; Netflix also utilizes CaptionMax for their original series, while going per studio for acquired programming.
-Most scripted programming on Fox, except for the shows of Gordon Ramsay (Hell's Kitchen, Hotel Hell and Kitchen Nightmares) is described by the Media Access Group; Ramsay's programs are contracted by his producing studio to have audio description done by Scottish-born voiceover artist Mhairi Morrison with Descriptive Video Works.
+ABC, along with sister network Disney Channel has since added audio description to some of their programming (with a commensurate decline in Spanish-dubbed programming, though the ATSC standard allows more audio channels), but does not contract any of their shows to be described by the Media Access Group, instead going with commercial providers CaptionMax (now a part of 3Play Media), Audio Eyes, and Deluxe.
+Some special programming such as Toy Story of Terror! and Toy Story That Time Forgot is described by the Media Access Group under existing contracts with Walt Disney Pictures and Pixar Animation Studios (which would conclude with Incredibles 2 in 2018, with future releases being described by Deluxe).
+NBC and their associated cable networks, along with outside productions by Universal Television such as Brooklyn Nine-Nine and The Mindy Project, solely use 3Play Media for description services; Netflix currently uses Deluxe primarily for their original series, while going per studio for acquired programming.
+Hulu's original series are currently described by Point.360.
+Most scripted programming on Fox, except for the shows of Gordon Ramsay (Hell's Kitchen, Hotel Hell and Kitchen Nightmares) The Simpsons (starting with season 33), and American Dad! (starting with season 22) is described by the Media Access Group; Ramsay's programs are contracted by his producing studio to have audio description done by Scottish-born voiceover artist Mhairi Morrison with Descriptive Video Works; The Simpsons switched to Deluxe starting with season 33, and American Dad!'s descriptions are done by Verbit.
 Unique to most described shows, Fox's Empire uses actress Adrienne Barbeau for their description.
 CBS's described shows all use the Media Access Group.
+Described shows on Viacom networks (such as Nickelodeon, Nick Jr and Comedy Central) typically have descriptions handled by the studio that provided closed captioning.
+For example, ChalkZone and Ned's Declassified School Survival Guide use the National Captioning Institute (under NCI Described Media), Rugrats (including its spin-off series All Grown Up!) and The Adventures of Jimmy Neutron, Boy Genius use the Media Access Group, and South Park,Wow!
+Wow!
+Wubbzy! and Pinky Dinky Doo use CaptionMax.

 Some shows have lost their DVS during their original network runs due to outside factors or complications.
 For instance, American Dad! had a two-season interregnum in part of season 12 and all of season 13 without any DVS service during its move from Fox to TBS in late 2014, before it returned in November 2016 for its fourteenth season.
-The Mindy Project lost DVS at the start of their fourth season upon the move to Hulu, which does not yet provide DVS service.
+The Mindy Project lost DVS at the start of their fourth season upon the move to Hulu, which did not yet provide DVS service.
 Cartoon Network and their time-share partner Adult Swim began to pass-through DVS for their syndicated content in the last quarter of 2018.